 A young adult elephant seal with a nasty entanglement around his neck has been spotted off and on at Point Reyes National Seashore, CA since November 16, 2009.

 "Mr. Elusive" is Now Free!

 He's eluded rescue attempts to free him in the past, but on Jan.
 10, 2012, Park Service rangers notified veterinarians and volunteers from The Marine Mammal Center that the seal was spotted near Drake's Beach.
 On site, the Center's rescue crew assembled alongside volunteers from Point Reyes and were able to sedate the large subadult male seal (estimated to be between 700-1,000 lb.) in order to remove the thick red packing strap that was wrapped tightly around his neck.
-Learn how you can prevent ocean trash Learn how you can support The Marine Mammal Center Adopt-a-Seal today and suport future patient care!

 "This field disentanglement is the third, in a recent series of northern elephant seals seriously harmed (injured) by negative human interaction, and one that we've been able to help," explained Dr. Bill Van Bonn, Director of Veterinary